Climate Smart Missoula

 Picture

-Amy loves putting her passions to work leading Climate Smart, strengthening connections, initiating new programs, and building a resilient community.
+Amy loves putting her passions to work leading Climate Smart Missoula, initiating new and strengthening existing programs, building community resilience, and growing collaborations and partnerships.
 She was part of the team that launched this organization and has been at the helm since its inception.
-Amy has worked on climate and energy policy for the past decade, encouraging solutions at the local, state and federal levels.
+Amy has worked on climate and energy policy for the past two decades, encouraging solutions at the local, state and federal levels.
 She did much of this through her work at Montana Audubon and by volunteering locally to help develop Missoula's Climate Action Plans.
-She lives in Missoula with her husband, daughter (who is away at college!), and dog.
-You might see her out running our trails with said dog, who keeps up just fine.
-Her daughter, meanwhile, runs way too fast.
+She lives in Missoula with her husband, and dog and has a daughter who, luckily, visits often.

-Abby joined the Climate Smart team in 2016 and is energized by being involved in a wide variety of Climate Smart's programs and community outreach efforts.
+Abby joined the Climate Smart team in 2016 and loves being involved in a wide variety of Climate Smart's programs and efforts.
 She came to Missoula for the Environmental Studies masters program at the University of Montana, and loved it so much she never left.
-Abby attended the UN COP21 conference in Paris in 2015, and from 2015-2018 she helped launch and coordinate the Missoula-based coalition Faith and Climate Action Montana, engaging faith communities in climate advocacy.
+Abby attended the UN COP21 conference in Paris in 2015, and from 2015-2018 helped launch and coordinate the Missoula-based coalition Faith and Climate Action Montana.
 Originally from the San Francisco area, she loves Missoula's local food culture, access to outdoor adventures, and deep sense of community.
 She enjoys getting out and exploring with her husband and two young boys, who keep her on her toes and motivated to build a vibrant and livable future for the next generation and beyond.

 Shanti’s passion lies in communicating science creatively to effect lasting, positive change for healthier communities.
 She holds a master’s in Environmental Science and Natural Resource Journalism from the University of Montana, where her work focused on covering climate change mitigation and adaptation efforts in the Mekong Delta of Vietnam.
 Now, she’s delighted to be part of the Climate Smart team to help move Missoula forward sustainably!
 When not in the office, Shanti can be found on the dance floor, exploring trails with her husband and their dog, or simply enjoying a fresh cup of coffee.